chnoblouch/aethervr/README.md

 # AetherVR

-AetherVR allows you to play VR applications on PC without a VR headset.
-Only a camera is required to track head and hand movements, which are then translated into virtual headset and controller inputs.
-These inputs are passed to a VR application via the AetherVR OpenXR runtime.
+AetherVR is a tool to run VR games/applications on PC _without_ a VR headset.
+The system tracks your head and hands using nothing but a webcam and translates them into virtual headset and controller inputs that are passed on to VR applications.
+This is done using a custom OpenXR runtime that tricks applications into thinking they are connected to actual VR hardware.

 > [!NOTE]
 > The OpenXR runtime is incomplete and non-conformant and might crash with some applications